Wedding Music

 1. Listen to the lyrics of some of the unity candle songs above and pick one that closely relates you the story of the two of you and how you feel about each other.

 2. If it is your second marriage or you already have children together, you may want to include them in the unity candle ceremony.
 You can do so by giving them their own little candles and lighting them with your own.
 The family together then light the unity candle.
-When opting for this version of the ceremony think of songs with appropriate words, perhaps Circle of Life by Elton John, Wonderful World by Louis Armstrong or even the little gospel song This Little Light of Mine.
+When opting for this version of the ceremony think of songs with appropriate words, perhaps one of the following:

 3. Do rehearse your this part of your ceremony with the unity candle music during your ceremony rehearsal.
 This helps everyone (especially if you are including children) to feel confident in what they have to do on the day.